Creating your own SVG images

 General tips for creating better images for VideoScribe

-• Use ‘Layers’ to separate the strokes of your image instead of groups but avoid using nested layers.
+- Use ‘Layers’ to separate the strokes of your image into groups, but avoid using nested layers.

-• In Adobe Illustrator, when you save as an SVG, after you give the image a name and choose where to save it, you will get some ‘SVG Options’.
-There is a ‘responsive’ checkbox here (at the bottom) that should be left unchecked when saving as it may cause lines to thicken at the end of drawing in VideoScribe if it is checked.
+- In Adobe Illustrator, when you save your image as an SVG, you will be shown an ‘SVG Options’ window after you have chosen where to save the image.
+The ‘responsive’ checkbox (at the bottom of the window) should be unchecked when saving, as it may cause lines to thicken during the drawing animations in VideoScribe if it is left checked.